-Although there are no currently approved therapies for the treatment of non-alcoholic fatty liver disease or NASH, there are numerous therapies in development, including those in clinical trials that are more advanced than ours.
-Additionally, there are numerous therapies currently marketed to treat IPF, diabetes, cancer, Alzheimer's disease and other diseases for which our potential product candidates may be indicated.
-For example, if we develop an approved treatment for T2D, it would compete with several classes of drugs for T2D that are approved to improve glucose control.
+Although there are no currently approved therapies for the treatment of NASH, there are numerous therapies in development, including those in clinical trials that are more advanced than ours.
+Additionally, there are numerous therapies currently marketed to treat IPF, diabetes, cancer, and other diseases for which our potential product candidates may be indicated.
 These therapies are varied in their design, therapeutic application and mechanism of action and may provide significant competition for any of our product candidates for which we obtain market approval.
 New products may also become available that provide efficacy, safety, convenience and other benefits that are not provided by currently marketed therapies.
 As a result, they may provide significant competition for any of our product candidates for which we obtain market approval.
 Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more conveniently administered or stored or are less expensive than any products that we may develop.
 Our competitors also may obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market.
-In addition, our ability to compete may be affected in many cases by insurers' or other third-party payers' reimbursement polices seeking to encourage the use of existing products which are generic or are otherwise less expensive to provide.
+In addition, our ability to compete may be affected in many cases by insurers' or other third-party payers' reimbursement polices seeking to encourage the use of existing products that are generic or are otherwise less expensive to provide.